-cell cycle progression and proliferation [39].
+The miR-223-3p has been implicated in the regulation of inflammatory response [37] and granulocyte production and function [38], and can function as a tumor suppresser in osteosarcoma by regulating the osteosarcoma cell cycle progression and proliferation [Xu et al 2013].
 The level of miR-223-3p was significantly increased in infected samples, suggesting that T. gondii infection of feline liver stimulates the production of miR-223-3p, which plays a role in the activation of inflammatory response elicited in response to T. gondii infection.
-This is concordant with a previous study showing that miRNAs, such as miR-146a and miR-155, known to activate immune and inflammatory responses can influence host response to T. gondii infection [40-43].
+This is concordant with a previous study showing that miRNAs, such as miR-146a and miR-155, known to activate immune and inflammatory responses can influence host response to T. gondii infection [39-42].
 Also, the upregulation of miR-27a-5p (a regulator of lipid metabolism-related genes) and miR-21-5p in the infected liver samples suggests that both miR-27a-5p and miR-21-5p play a role in host response to infection.
-This assumption is supported by the association between inhibition of miR-21 and increased Cryptosporidium parvum burden [29].

-miR-126 is associated with tumorigenesis and has recently been found to modulate the survival and function of Plasmacytoid dendritic cells (pDCs) via positive regulation of the vascular endothelial growth factor (VEGF) signaling pathway [44]. miR-126 upregulation may activate Toll-like receptor (TLR)/MyD88 signalling in pDCs to secrete large amounts of type I interferons (IFNs), which is essential for host resistance to T. gondii infection.
-Also, the biological significance of T. gondii-induced upregulation of miR-486 may lie in its ability to augment the host defense mechanisms. miR-486 has been shown to activate nuclear factor (NF)-κB signaling pathway [45], which leads to the production of proinflammatory cytokines, thereby providing a protection against T. gondii infection.
-Of note, both miR-486 and the NF-κB signaling pathway have oncogenic roles in human cancers, such as glioma progression [45].
+This assumption is supported by the association between inhibition of miR-21 and increased Cryptosporidium parvum burden [29]. miR-126 is associated with tumorigenesis and has recently been found to modulate the survival and function of Plasmacytoid dendritic cells (pDCs) via positive regulation of the vascular endothelial growth factor (VEGF) signaling pathway (Ferretti and La Cava, 2014). miR-126 upregulation may activate Toll-like receptor (TLR)/MyD88 signalling in pDCs to secrete large amounts of type I interferons (IFNs), which is essential for host resistance to T. gondii infection.
+Also, the biological significance of T. gondii-induced upregulation of miR-486 may lie in its ability to augment the host defense mechanisms, miR-486 has been shown to activate nuclear factor (NF)-kB signaling pathway [Song et al., 2013], which leads to the production of proinflammatory cytokines, thereby providing a protection against T. gondii infection.
+Of note, both miR-486 and the NF-κB signaling pathway have oncogenic roles of in human cancers, such as glioma progression [Song et al., 2013].

 The let-7 family is a key regulator of the innate immune response.
-The level of let-7i during protozoal infection with C. parvum infection was found reduced together with increase of TLR4 in biliary epithelial cells, contributing to cholangiocyte's defense responses [46].
-In line with this study our results revealed significant downregulation of mmu-let-7f-5p, mmu-let-7i-5p, mmu-let-7e-5p, mmu-let-7e-5p, in T. gondii-infected cat's livers compared with controls.
-Finally, the fact that miRNAs are host-, tissue-, and strain-specific [47] explains why the expression of some miRNA (e.g. miR-712-3p, miR-511-5p and miR-217-5p) that are dysregulated during T. gondii infection [48] was not altered in our study.
+The level of let-7i during protozoal infection with C. parvum infection was found reduced together with increase of TLR4 in biliary epithelial cells, contributing to cholangiocyte's defense responses [43].
+In line with this study our reasults revealed significant downregulation of mmu-let-7f-5p, mmu-let-7i-5p, mmu-let-7g-5p, mmu-let-7g-5p, mmu-let-7e-5p, and mmu-let-7c-5p in T. gondii-infected cat's livers compared with controls.
+Finally, the fact that miRNAs are host-, tissue-, and strain-specific [44] explains why the expression of some miRNA (e.g. miR-712-3p, miR-511-5p and miR-217-5p) that are dysregulated during T. gondii infection [45] was not altered in our study.